 Quality of Results

 Civil society organisations are showing a progressive sense of shared understanding and engagement in policy decisions and are undertaking collective action to address issues.
 National organisations are being equipped with the skills and strategies to build capacity for constructive social change.
-Successful project processes are being disseminated throughout Burma and integrated into harmonised donor approaches in the country.
+Successful project processes are being disseminated throughout Myanmar and integrated into harmonised donor approaches in the country.

-The programme has achieved an A+ and four A++ in DFID reviews for the past five years, won the British Expertise Award for ‘Outstanding International Development Project in a Fragile State’ in 2015, and was shortlisted for the Bond Colloboration Award in 2017.
+Sone Sie (under its former name Pyoe Pin) won the British Expertise Award for ‘Outstanding International Development Project in a Fragile State’ in 2015, and was shortlisted for the Bond Collaboration Award in 2017.
 It has also been positively showcased by ODI in their report “Politically Smart, Locally Led Development”.

 - October 2011 to December 2016: 6,197,236 beneficiaries have been supported to have choice and control over their own development (3,079,447 male, 3,117,789 female).

-- Pyoe Pin has a strong track record in supporting inclusive, consultative processes between civil society, parliament and government actors to deliver fundamental law and policy reforms.
+- Sone Sie has a strong track record in supporting inclusive, consultative processes between civil society, parliament and government actors to deliver fundamental law and policy reforms.
 This includes important areas such as Land, Education, Forestry, HIV, Legal Aid and Freedom of Association.
 It has played an integral part in the participatory design and enactment of ground-breaking state-level laws such as Freshwater Fisheries in Rakhine.

 No. 23, 1st Floor (right)